bizzaccelerator/public-employment-pulse/README.md

 Public Employment Pulse is a strategic data-driven project designed to provide insights into the structure and dynamics of the public employment center operations in the city of Barranquilla.
 It was built to empower decision-makers, this repository combines data engineering workflows with clear analytical rationale to enhance public sector efficiency and promote inclusive development.

+### _What’s Inside:_

+- Documentation of the public employment landscape challenges
+- End-to-end data pipelines for transforming and integrating data
+- Technical architecture and implementation details
+- Visual dashboards for strategic monitoring

 ![dashboard]()

 ## Problem statement